tantzeyeong/FPGA-Dungeon-Game/README.md

 The **MemoryInitialization** folder mostly details the images used for the dungeon game.

-The **Project Summary** file summarizes the features developed by us.
+The **Project Summary** file summarizes the features developed by us with images taken.